Harnessing quantum back-action for time-series processing: Results

 \subsection{Performance analysis in the infinite resources scenario}

-Previous work \cite{mujal2023time} revealed that the same performance achieved with the RSP can, in some cases, also be obtained with the OLP, despite the introduction of back-action effects.
+Previous work~\cite{mujal2023time} revealed that the same performance achieved by protocols following the unperturbed reservoir dynamics, such as the RSP and the RWP, can, in some cases, also be obtained with the OLP, despite the introduction of back-action effects.
 On the basis of this, we analyze the performance of QRC with the OLP at different measurement strengths.
 Moreover, we consider different external field strengths, $h$, i.e. different dynamical regimes of the reservoir \cite{martinez2021dynamical}.
 Both quantities are expressed as dimensionless throughout this work.

-To quantify the performance of one protocol with respect to the other, we introduce the performance ratio, $P_R$, which measures how the QRC algorithm running with the OLP compares with the analogous QRC algorithm with the RSP.
-Specifically, $P_R(g, h)$ is defined as the ratio between the OLP's sum capacity, given a fixed $g$ and $h$, and the best sum capacity, $h$ wise, obtained with the RSP:
+To quantify the performance of the OLP with respect to protocols that preserve the unperturbed reservoir dynamics, we introduce the performance ratio $P_R$.
+Since the RSP and the RWP are equivalent in the ideal limit, as both reproduce the same unperturbed trajectory, we use the RSP as representative of the unperturbed dynamics.
+In its simplest form, $P_R$ compares the OLP at fixed $(g,h)$ with the unperturbed dynamics evaluated at the same field value $h$:

+This is the key quantity for our analysis, as it directly reveals whether measurement back-action helps or hinders the performance of the reservoir for that particular configuration.

+For completeness, we also consider a stricter performance indicator, $P_R^{\min}$, where the denominator is replaced by the best-performing unperturbed reservoir across all scanned values of~$h$:

-We choose the best-performing RSP rather than the corresponding RSP performance for the same $h$, as we aim for a metric that indicates not only if the OLP performs as well as the RSP but also if the QRC algorithm performs well in general.
-While this is a strict metric, it avoids focusing on trivial scenarios where both protocols perform poorly.
-With this definition, a $P_R > 1$ indicates a practical advantage of the OLP over the RSP.
-One could also choose to maximize $P_R$ separately for each direction, thereby obtaining optimal parameters independently along each axis.
+While $P_R$ captures the role of back-action for the given reservoir, $P_R^{\min}$ answers the stronger question of whether the OLP can outperform even the optimal unperturbed configuration.
+Because the benchmark in the denominator is the best reservoir available, this metric is intentionally strict: values $P_R^{\min}>1$ are attained only when the reservoir is intrinsically very good and, in addition, back-action provides a genuine performance enhancement.
+One could also choose to maximize $P_R$ or $P_R^{\min}$ separately for each direction, thereby obtaining optimal parameters independently along each axis.
 In Appendix B, we show that in our case this does not improve the results; however, it could guide an informed choice of the preferred measurement direction when resources are limited or bring advantages if one cares about a specific task with small $\eta$.

 We average the $P_R$ over 50 different reservoir realizations, where the couplings in between the spins are randomly selected each time.
 In the subsequent plots, the lines indicate the mean values, while the shaded regions denote one standard deviation around the mean.